muggy8/improbable/have-and-havenot/5asbJ6YG.md

 When I awaken again, I was in a bed.

-Ethan was in the room with me. and so was Mikay and Phanna.
+Ethan was in the room with me. and so was Mikay, Phanna and Amanda.

 Sleeping in a room was an unusual feeling but I didn't dislike it.

-"Whj-what happened...?"
+"Wh-what happened...?"
 I asked meekly

 "You triggered my self defense system" Phanna answered.

-But that was the only thing anyone said for a while.
+An uncomfortable pause then came after Phanna's comment.

+"Oh..."
+I exhailed unsure of what to make of Phanna's comment.
-"You were lucky that Master Mikay got to you in time or else you would have been dead by now!"

-Ethan was the next to speek up after an ucomfortable pause.
+"You were lucky that Master Mikay got to you in time or else you would have been dead by now!" said Ethan after an ucomfortable pause.

-What did I do to deseve such a sorry fate I thought as tears ran down my cheeks.
+What did I do to deseve such a sorry fate I thought as I felt tears ran down my cheeks.

 "I'm not mad at you but, why did you want me to die?"
 Phanna asked.

+"I...
+I..."
+I couldn't answer.

+I didn't want to answer.

+The sharp pain in my chest I felt before was now replaced with a dull pain in my chest.

+Tears were now flowing like a river down my face as I turned my face away from Phanna and the others.

+"I...
+I'm sorry...
+I have nothing to say...
+I'm sorry...
+I'm sorry..."

+I kept repeating "I'm sorry" over and over and over.

+I didn't know what to say, no, I truely don't have anything to say.

+"If you want to kill me, you have 3 seconds before my self defense system fully kicks in."

+"Phanna!"
+Mikay interjected but Phanna didn't seem to care and continue.

+"The self defense system is loaded dynamically which means I get progressively stronger till the 3 seconds mark.
+Your best bet is to try to kill me before I realize what's happening, though that's easier said than done since you'd either have to hack my computers or completely vaporize my skeletal structure."

+"W-Why are you telling me all this?"

+"Remember when you asked me what I wanted in the future... well what I truely wanted was to stop existing."

+I was in shock.

+"W-Why!?" was the only thing I could say.